Michigan Solar Panels

 Michigan Solar Incentives

-Michigan homeowners have access to several solar incentives in Michigan — including statewide tax exemptions and utility rebates — that can help offset the cost of going solar.
+Michigan offers several solar incentives in Michigan — including state tax exemptions, utility rebates, and local programs — that can meaningfully reduce the cost of going solar.

-Note: the federal 30% residential solar tax credit was eliminated by the Big Beautiful Bill.
+Note: The federal 30% residential solar tax credit was eliminated by the Big Beautiful Bill.
 State and local incentives still apply.
-With a Palmetto LightReach lease, Palmetto claims the commercial credit and passes savings through lower monthly payments.
+With a Palmetto LightReach lease, Palmetto claims the commercial tax credit and passes the savings through lower monthly payments — no paperwork required on your end.

 | Incentive | Type | Description | Source |